Scarabaeus1031/NEXAH/README.md

 ## 🎬 What you will see

-- structured behavior in chaotic systems
+- structured dynamics in chaotic systems
-- trajectories evolving in phase space
+- trajectories evolving in reduced state spaces
-- regime transitions before instability
+- regime transitions preceding instability
-- geometry-based interpretation of dynamics
+- geometry-based interpretations of system behavior

-👉 No reward functions.
-No training loops.
-👉 Focus: **structure and system behavior**

 ---